paullouisageneau/libdatachannel/README.md

 - The security layer can be provided through [OpenSSL](https://www.openssl.org/) or [GnuTLS](https://www.gnutls.org/).
 - The connectivity for WebRTC can be provided through my ad-hoc ICE library [libjuice](https://github.com/paullouisageneau/libjuice) as submodule or through [libnice](https://github.com/libnice/libnice).

 The WebRTC stack is fully compatible with browsers like Firefox and Chromium, see [Compatibility](#Compatibility) below.
-Additionally, code using the library can be compiled as is to WebAssembly for browsers with [datachannel-wasm](https://github.com/paullouisageneau/datachannel-wasm).
+Additionally, code using Data Channels and WebSockets from the library may be compiled as is to WebAssembly for browsers with [datachannel-wasm](https://github.com/paullouisageneau/datachannel-wasm).

 libdatachannel is licensed under LGPLv2, see [LICENSE](https://github.com/paullouisageneau/libdatachannel/blob/master/LICENSE).